pdcastro/oh_so_smart/README.md

 ```

 The ‘docker create’ command automatically downloads the image as needed, and then creates,
-but does not execute, a temporary container that allows for the ‘docker cp’ command to
+but does not execute, a temporary container.
+The ‘docker cp’ command then copies the
+‘scripts’ folder from the temporary container.
+The temporary container can then be deleted
-extract the scripts folder. ‘docker container prune’ then deletes the temporary container.
+with the ‘docker container prune’ command.

-The scripts may be copied to a better location than ‘/tmp/’, like a home directory.
-The
+The scripts may be copied to a more permanent location than ‘/tmp/’, like a home
+directory.

-scripts will log the executed ‘docker’ command lines for information and debugging.
+The scripts will log the executed ‘docker’ command lines for information and debugging.

-To check the container logs or to stop and remove the container, use the same commands
+To check the container logs or to stop and remove the container, use the ‘docker logs’,
-mentioned in the previous section.
+‘stop’ and ‘rm’ commands mentioned in the previous section.

 ## Configuring the keep-alive feature